lbaehren/lofarsoft/src/pipeline/docs/source/framework/infrastructure/installation.rst

   $ sudo cp -r ~/pipeline_framework/recipes /opt/pipeline

 At this point, the basic framework code should be installed.
-The next step is likely to be to compose a pipeline from the various available recipes.
+The next step is to start running simple recipes: see the :ref:`running-basic` section for details.